 The ongoing threat landscape is growing more complex.
 Threat actors can actually buy attack kits on the black market for pennies on the dollar and do extraordinary damage.

 The Weaponization of Social Media

 The hackers and bad actors have shifted from wanting that kind of information to sell for identity theft and they’ve shifted to a more nefarious kind of role like the Weaponization of social media in 2016 to rig and manipulate elections.

 Security Risks Concerning IoT Devices

-Internet of things devices are great, but they are really pushing the barrier far more toward convenience over security.
-When the Internet of things devices are used by individuals that cannot or won’t patch and apply security updates.
+Internet of Things devices are great, but they are really pushing the barrier far more toward convenience over security.
+When the Internet of Things devices are used by individuals who cannot or won’t patch and apply security updates.